Particle Resolving Fluid-Sediment Interaction

 The missing link between the individual modules will be developed, bridging the confinements of the disciplines of hydraulic, coastal, and geotechnical engineering with heavy use of advanced computational fluid and solid mechanics.

-Multi-Scale Numerical Framework
+Multi-Scale Framework

 The multi-scale nature of extreme hydrodynamic events and their interaction with sediment and soil particle physics will be solved through a holistic multi-scale numerical framework.

 The proposed research lays the foundation for taking a significant step in sediment transport research that is required for dealing with current and future challenges arising from climate change.
-Innovative solutions to extreme weather event impact in the coastal, estuarine, and riverine environments can be rapidly proposed and verified using the current numerical modeling strategy.
+Innovative solutions to extreme weather event impacts in the coastal, estuarine, and riverine environments can be rapidly proposed and verified using the current numerical modeling strategy.

 Financiële details & Tijdlijn